nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Delete the `data` folder in the directory Tutor Master is in.
+   2. Navigate to the directory Tutor Master is in using Terminal and run `java -jar tutormaster.jar`.
+   Expected: Tutor Master UI contains initial sample data with no newly added data by user.